huggingface/text-generation-inference/router/README.md

 The first pass is called `prefill` throughout this codebase where as the follow-ups are called `decode`.

 Since `prefill` is much more expensive than `decode` we don't want to do it all the time, but a currently running query is probably doing `decode`.
-If we want to do the dynamic batching as explained previously we need to run `prefill` at some point in order to create the attention matrix required to be able to join the `decode` group.
+If we want to do the continuous batching as explained previously we need to run `prefill` at some point in order to create the attention matrix required to be able to join the `decode` group.

 `text-generation-inference` uses a bunch of different strategies and parameters in order to enable you to find the sweet spot between exploiting the hardware and perceived latency.

-With no dynamic batching at all, latency is going to be super good, but throughput (meaning the total number of requests allowed in a given timeframe) is going to be super bad (since it's essentially 1).
+With no continuous batching at all, latency is going to be super good, but throughput (meaning the total number of requests allowed in a given timeframe) is going to be super bad (since it's essentially 1).

 With static batching, you can probably reach the maximum throughput (by using the maximum total batch size applicable to your hardware), but the latency is super bad since in order to have maximum throughput you need to wait for requests to come in before processing.

-With dynamic batching you can find a sweet spot.
+With continuous batching you can find a sweet spot.
 In general latency is the most critical parameter users care about.
 But a 2x latency slowdown for 10x more users on the same hardware is an acceptable tradeoff.